microsoft/vscode-docs/api/language-extensions/semantic-highlight-guide.md

 VS Code uses TextMate grammars as the main tokenization engine.
 TextMate grammars work on a single file as input and break it up based based on lexical rules expressed in regular expressions.

-Semantic tokenization has been added a new feature in 1.44.
-It allows language servers to provide additional token information based on the language server's knowledge on how to resolve symbols in the context of a project.
+Semantic tokenization allows language servers to provide additional token information based on the language server's knowledge on how to resolve symbols in the context of a project.

-Themes can opt-in to use semantic tokens to improve and refine the syntax highlighting based on the TextMate grammar.
-The editor applies the highlighting that comes from semantic tokens on top of the highlighting from syntax tokens.
+Themes can opt-in to use semantic tokens to improve and refine the syntax highlighting from grammars.
+The editor applies the highlighting from semantic tokens on top of the highlighting from grammars.

 Here's an example of what semantic highlighting can add: